mltframework/mlt_web/FAQ.md

 If you want to burn the frame number then use #frame# instead of #timecode#.

-#### How to center a text in a video?

-`melt colour:red -filter watermark:"+LinuxTag~Flop Bobber.txt"
-composite.progressive=1 producer.align=centre composite.valign=c
-composite.halign=c`

-#### When changing the font for pango it is rather small.

-Use the producer.size property

-`melt colour:red -filter watermark:"+Flop.txt"
-composite.progressive=1 producer.font="DIN-Light" producer.size=48`

 #### How to repeat the very first frame of a video for 200 frames?

 The split can be used here together with swap, that reverses frame